Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-dft.rst

 Cascaded Kernels
 ----------------

 The DFT library element is able to split the workload into multiple kernels connected in a chain with the use of template parameter ``TP_CASC_LEN``.
-Required computation as well as input data buffer and twiddle table will be split and distributed betwwen number of kernels determined by ``TP_CASC_LEN``.
+Required computation as well as input data buffer and twiddle table will be split and distributed between number of kernels determined by ``TP_CASC_LEN``.
 Using multiple kernels, support for ``TP_POINT_SIZE`` is extended beyond what can be stored on a single kernel.

 Point Size and Padding
 ----------------------